 Like many of my colleagues who have been doing UX for the past 20 years, I have had a circuitous and non-traditional path in this industry.
-I also feel crazy lucky and privileged to have gotten to witness and participate in the maturation of the UX industry over these years.
 During that time I have been called everything from a graphic designer to a multimedia designer to a web designer, in addition to the more recent UX terminology.
 I witnessed the obliteration of our industry during the dotcom bubble burst (thankfully that was only temporary) and had to seek other forms of employment... like being a paleontologist, because, why not?
 I have had crazy experiences like learning cold fusion and programming HTML in tables (before CSS was ever a thing) and making some of the very first apps and websites for some major organizations.
 And I even survived the dreaded transition from waterfall to agile/lean UX methodologies.

-On a day-to-day basis, I am a maker of smartphone and tablet apps with an occasional website sprinkled in.
+I currently lead teams who are changing the face of digital education products.
 I have worked with the Cincinnati Zoo, Allstate Insurance, Ferrari, BMW, Aetna Insurance, FirstData, several start-ups and a gazillion other mid-sized companies and organizations.
-When I am not sitting in front of a computer or standing in front of a whiteboard, I can be found playing with my 10 month old Bernese Mountain Dog and 10 year old Jack Russell, out playing hockey, or combing the western desert for dinosaur tracks.
+When I am not sitting in front of a computer or standing in front of a whiteboard, I can be found playing with my infant daughter, Bernese Mountain Dog and 10 year old Jack Russell, out playing hockey, or combing the western desert for dinosaur tracks.

 Women in Tech Breakfast

 Join us for this interactive dialogue about how women are succeeding in tech and how they are fostering the next generation of leaders.